top of page

 Functional MRI Meta-Analysis

-I conduct meta-analyses of MRI data to uncover the neural mechanisms underlying emotion.
-My expertise in this area has led to key discoveries about how different brain regions contribute to both the experience and regulation of emotion.
-These findings have broad applications, from advancing research to informing clinical therapies, offering valuable insights that could enhance the understanding, diagnosis, and treatment of mental health conditions.
+I am particularly enthusiastic about conducting meta-analyses of behavioural and MRI data to uncover the neural mechanisms underlying emotion processes and behaviour.
+My expertise in this area have led to key discoveries that could enhance the assessment, diagnosis, and treatment of mental health conditions.

 RESEARCH CONFERENCE